ojitha/ojitha.github.io/_posts/2025-10-08-llm_ontology_evals.md

   - Semantic parsing to RDF triples referencing ontology classes and properties.
 - **Output:** Instance data representing entities and relations extracted from text, formatted as RDF triples or OWL individuals.

+**Ontology Instance Mapping:** Represent extracted entities as RDF/OWL individuals conforming to the Pizza ontology classes and properties.

+- Instantiate RDF individuals representing the pizza and its components.
+- Assign properties according to the ontology schema, e.g., linking a pizza individual to topping individuals via `hasTopping`.
+- Encode quantities or preparation steps as datatype properties if modelled.

 ### 3.3 Reasoning and Consistency Checking

 - **Objective:** Verify that extracted instance data conforms to ontology axioms and constraints.